 A company with 10 production machines, each running an 8h shift during the morning and evening, 5 days a week.
 Each shift on each of the machines has 30 minutes of unplanned, unknown production stops.
 That means 600 minutes lost per day, in the factory.
 For the year, that would total to 260 x 600 = 156 000 minutes or 2 600 hours.
 Let’s go a step further and divide that by 8 (the time of one shift).
 And what we get is about 325 shifts lost in one year.
 But if your operators are engaged in the work, you have the potential to halve this or remove it completely.

-Based on the example it’s easy to understand how every improvement in the factory matters.
+Based on the example, it’s easy to understand how every improvement in the factory matters.
 And how engaged operators bring value.
 But it’s also important to realize that most individuals have their own motives to come to work.
 They have their personal goals, ambitions, and reasons that won’t always align with yours.

 Thus finding ways to engage your production operators becomes a key challenge.
 Whether that means giving them an important challenge to tackle or more responsibilities.
 Or just simply giving them recognition and positive feedback.
 At the end of the day, your operators need to feel that they are the heroes in your factory.